 Organisations must notify the Environment Agency by a set deadline that they have complied with their ESOS obligations.
-The deadline for the first compliance period, 5 December 2015, has now passed and the notification portal has closed.
-The deadline for the second compliance period (ESOS phase 2) is 5 December 2019.
+The deadline for the first compliance period was 5 December 2015.
+The deadline for the second compliance period (ESOS phase 2) was 5 December 2019.

-If you’re not sure if you qualified for the first compliance period then contact the Environment Agency immediately at ESOS@environment-agency.gov.uk.
+If you’re not sure if you qualified for the last compliance period then contact the Environment Agency at ESOS@environment-agency.gov.uk.

-Find out if you qualify for ESOS phase 2
+Find out if you qualified for ESOS phase 2

 ESOS applies to large UK undertakings and their corporate groups.
 It mainly affects businesses but can also apply to not-for-profit bodies and any other non public sector undertakings that are large enough to meet the qualification criteria.

-Your organisation qualifies for the second compliance period if, on 31 December 2018, it met the ESOS definition of a large undertaking.
+Your organisation qualified for the second compliance period if, on 31 December 2018, it met the ESOS definition of a large undertaking.

 Corporate groups qualify if at least one UK group member meets the ESOS definition of a large undertaking.

-If you’re very close to the qualification threshold or have substantially increased or decreased in size in recent years read the full ESOS phase 2 guidance.
+If you’re very close to the qualification threshold or have substantially increased or decreased in size in recent years, read the full guidance on complying with ESOS.
 This includes additional information on how to assess if you qualify.

 Public sector organisations do not usually need to comply with ESOS.
-For more information on organisations that do not need to comply see section 1.2 of the full ESOS phase 2 guidance.
+For more information on organisations that do not need to comply, see section 1.2 of the full guidance on complying with ESOS.

-If your accounts are quoted in pounds sterling, you should use the Bank of England exchange rate between the euro and pound sterling at close of business on the qualification date.
+For your accounts, you should use the Bank of England exchange rate between the Euro and pound sterling at close of business on the qualification date.

 You must take part in ESOS if your undertaking is part of a corporate group which includes another UK undertaking or UK establishment which meets these criteria.